Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Test case for spread alias.

-Should generate a model named `AliasWithRequiredAndOptionalCollections`.
+Should not generate any model named `AliasWithRequiredAndOptionalCollections`.
 Should generate an operation like:

 ```
-SpreadAliasWithRequiredAndOptionalCollections(AliasWithRequiredAndOptionalCollections: optionalCollections)
+SpreadAliasWithRequiredAndOptionalCollections(requiredStringList: string[], optionalStringList?: string[])
 ```

 Note the parameter name is guessed from the model name and it may vary by language.